mpatraw/butterfly/README.md

 **Butterfly** uses [tup](http://gittup.org/tup/) for its build system and running `tup upd` should give you everything you need, including the examples.

+By default the TCOD and BearLibTerminal examples will not build.
+If you have either of these on your system you can change the `tup.config` file to have `CONFIG_BUILD_TCOD_EXAMPLES` or `CONFIG_BUILD_BEARLIBTERMINAL_EXAMPLES` set to `TRUE`.
+Running `tup upd` will then build those examples.

 # Algorithm

 ## Steps